 Upper Midwest braces for blizzard, nearly 2 feet of snow

-MINNEAPOLIS (AP) — A wide swath of the Upper Midwest braced Tuesday for a historic winter storm that was expected to bring blizzard conditions, bitterly cold temperatures and 2 feet of snow.
+MINNEAPOLIS (AP) — A monster winter storm took aim at the Upper Midwest on Tuesday, threatening to bring blizzard conditions, bitterly cold temperatures and 2 feet of snow in a three-day onslaught that could affect more than 40 million Americans.

-The storm was to begin around midday and continue through Thursday morning, dumping heavy snow over parts of the Dakotas, Nebraska, Minnesota, Iowa and Wisconsin.
+The storm was to begin around midday and continue through Thursday morning, dumping heavy snow and ice over parts of the Dakotas, Nebraska, Minnesota, Iowa and Wisconsin.
+The wind might hit 50 mph in some places.

+The snowfall could be historic, even in a region accustomed to heavy snow.
+Total accumulation could hit 25 inches, with the heaviest amounts falling across east-central Minnesota and west-central Wisconsin, the National Weather Service said.

-The system took direct aim at the Minneapolis-St. Paul area, where 2 feet or more of snow was possible.
-More than a foot of snow was expected in Sioux Falls, South Dakota.
-The National Weather Service described it as a “historic three-day winter storm” that would cause life-threatening travel disruptions.
+The Minneapolis-St. Paul area could see 2 feet of snow or more for the first since in over 30 years.
+More than a foot of snow was expected in the South Dakota cities of Sioux Falls and Pierre.

-Bitter cold will only make matters worse.
-In Pierre, South Dakota, the weather service expects up to 14 inches of snow, 40 mph winds and temperatures in the single digits by Wednesday night and early Thursday.
-The wind chill could dip to minus 25 degrees (minus 32 Celsius).
+Some families scrambled to get shopping done before the weather closed in.
+At a Costco in St. Louis Park, Minnesota, 52-year-old Molly Schirmer stocked up on heat-and-serve dinners and Mexican Coca-Colas, knowing that she and her two teenagers might get stuck at home.

+“The schools are already preparing to go online, so the kids will probably be home doing online school,” Schirmer said of her 13- and 15-year-olds.

 The weather service said the blizzard will actually involve two rounds.
-For the Minneapolis-St. Paul area, the first storm arriving Wednesday afternoon will bring up to 7 inches of snow.
-Round 2 starting later Wednesday and into Thursday is the real whopper, “with an additional 10 to 20 inches expected.”
+For the Minneapolis-St. Paul area, the first blast arrives Wednesday afternoon with up to 7 inches of snow.
+Round 2 starting later Wednesday and extending into Thursday is the real whopper, “with an additional 10 to 20 inches expected.”

+Weather service meteorologist Frank Pereira said the system was expected to affect about 43 million Americans.

+Forecasters warned of life-threatening conditions, with bitter cold and strong winds bringing danger beyond the snow.

 Wind gusts of 35 mph will be common and could reach 50 mph in western and central Minnesota.
 That will result in “significant blowing and drifting snow with whiteout conditions in open areas,” the weather service said.

-Total snow accumulation could hit 25 inches, with the highest accumulations across east-central Minnesota and west-central Wisconsin, the weather service said.

-The snowfall could be historic, even in a region that gets a lot of snow.

 According to the weather service, the biggest snow event on record in the Twin Cities was 28.4 inches from Oct.
 31 through Nov.
 3, 1991 — known as the Halloween Blizzard.
 The second-largest was 21.1 inches of snow from Nov.
 29 through Dec.
 1, 1985.
-The Twin Cities got 20 inches of snow from Jan.
-22 to Jan.
+The Twin Cities got 20 inches of snow on Jan.
+22 and Jan.
 23, 1982.

-The weather service said east central South Dakota and southwest Minnesota could get up to 22 inches and a light glaze of ice, with winds gusting to 50 mph.

-The storm was already having an impact.
-In anticipation of it, the Minnesota House canceled all committee hearings scheduled for Wednesday and Thursday as well as its floor session Thursday.
-Since representatives don’t normally meet on Friday, the House won’t reconvene until Monday.
+Hours before the snow was to start, the storm was already having an impact.
+Minnesota state lawmakers canceled all committee hearings scheduled for Wednesday and Thursday as well as the Thursday floor sessions.
+Since they don’t normally meet on Friday, legislators won’t reconvene until Monday.

 Hardware store owners said residents were generally taking the forecast in stride.